 Venue: Remote Meeting - Teams Live Event.
 View directions

-Contact: Kate Batty-Smith, Democratic Services Officer Email: email@example.com
+Contact: Rebecca Brough, Democratic Services Manager Email: email@example.com

 To receive any apologies for absence.

-It was noted that an apology for absence had been received from Councillor J S Back.
+An apology for absence was received from Councillor S J Jones.

 To receive any declarations of interest from Members in respect of business to be transacted on the agenda.